 Some people – usually those selling the idea of ‘clean beauty’ – love to harp on about the dangers of using mineral oil in skin care.
-Thanks to some shoddy research work, people have been given the wrong idea about its safety and place in skin care.
+Thanks to some shoddy research work, people have been given the wrong idea about its safety and place in skin products.
 Let’s bust some of the common myths surrounding this awesome ingredient that you shouldn’t be avoiding.

 Myth: Mineral oil causes cancer/is toxic

 I might note, however, that National Toxicology Program stated that aerosolised mineral oil might be carcinogenic.
-It can also irritate the lungs and cause pneumonia in some cases if aspirated, so avoid breathing it in/working in the heavy machinery construction industry if you’re really worried.
+It can also irritate the lungs and cause pneumonia in some cases if aspirated, so avoid breathing it in/working in the heavy machinery construction industry.
 But that goes for a lot of things – what they’re claiming is like saying that water is ‘toxic’ because people have drowned before.

 Myth: Mineral oil prevents your skin from absorbing moisture and thus dries it out

-Not that I recommend slathering yourself in Vaseline as the first step in your routine, but there is no danger that you’ll ‘lock out’ the moisture by using mineral oil, or any occlusive.
-The moisture we care about is in the deeper layers of our skin, constantly replenished by the bloodstream.
+There’s basically no danger that you’ll ‘lock out’ the moisture by using mineral oil, or any occlusive.
+The moisture we care about trapping is in the deeper layers of our skin, constantly replenished by the bloodstream.
 Mineral oil just prevents this moisture from evaporating out into the air a.k.a. trans-epidermal water loss.
-Of course, much like you wouldn’t put skin care on a dirty face, don’t use it before serums or other active products as the barrier it creates will hinder their effectiveness.
+Of course, don’t use a mineral-oil heavy product before serums or other active products, as the barrier it creates will hinder their effectiveness.
 Keep it reserved as the final step and you’ll be fine!

 Myth: Mineral oil clogs your pores

-Don’t let people use the fact that mineral oil is linked to engines and industry to scare you.
+Don’t let people use the fact that mineral oil is linked to mechanical engines and industry to scare you.
 It’s fear mongering.
 They use references to studies about unrefined mineral oil to further their agenda of selling you their ‘natural’ products.
 What we talk about as mineral oil or what you see on your moisturiser label is not the same stuff that goes into our cars.
-Mineral oil isn’t the bad guy – it’s a great, basic, non-irritating occlusive ingredient that I think is perfect for beginners.
+Mineral oil isn’t the bad guy – it’s a great, affordable, basic, non-irritating occlusive ingredient that I think is suitable for anybody’s skin.